eskerda/slack-keep-presence/README.md

 Keeps your slack user active whenever auto-away kicks in.
 Also logs or shows a system notification whenever you are mentioned or receive a DM.
-Perfect for these ocasions when... you feel like slacking your slack.
+Perfect for these ocasions when you feel like… slacking from Slack.

 ## Usage